ngrunwald/clj-elasticsearch/README.md

 ## Usage

-For the most basic case:
+For the most basic use case:

 ```clojure
 (use 'clj-elasticsearch)